wepublish/wepublish/docs/README.md

     	analytics.page()
     }, [current])

-The tracker will automatically look in the html structure for an element with a specific id and take data from this element.
+The tracker will automatically look in the html structure for an element with an id "peer-element" and take data from this element.
 Example element to send peer tracking data should look like the following:

     <div id="peer-element" data-peer-name="Some peer name" data-peer-article-id="123" />